Philliec459/STS-STELLA-Spectrometer-Readings-on-Various-Plant-Species-with-NDVI/README.md

-We have also created a Jupyter Notebook (convert_ver4_clean.ipynb) to read in the raw STELLA data (data.csv) and create a series of Excel files that are easy to read and contain the raw data, white card corrected data as well as time-series and wavelength plots.
+We have also created a Jupyter Notebook (**convert_clean4_clean.ipynb**) to read in the raw STELLA data (data.csv type data) that has been converted to an xlsx file and the White-Card xlsx file, and then create a series of Excel files that are easy to read and contain the raw data, white-card, white-card corrected data as well as time-series and wavelength plots.
 We also create an Excel file that has the calculated NDVI time-series data and plots too.

+If you do not use jupyter notebooks, then just run the same program as a python script:

+    python convert_clean4_clean.py

+This will result in 5 Excel files that are trimmed for easy access in Excel, and we have provided some plots too.
+The **5_wavelength_plots_White_Card_Corrected_NDVI.xlsx** has the white-card corrected data and a calculated NDVI for each reading.